osqp/osqp-r/README.md

 ### Installation

-A pre-compiled version of OSQP-R interface can be installed directly from within R.   Note that this will install the interface from the current CRAN repository, which may not be the most up-to-date version.
+A pre-compiled version of the OSQP-R interface can be installed directly from within R.   Note that this will install the OSQP interface from the current CRAN repository, which may not be the most up-to-date version:

 ```{r}
 install.packages("rosqp")